 - If the neighbor's tree is a Private Tree: Call Urban Forestry at 503-823-TREE (8733) or submit an Urban Forestry online code complaint form

 What’s the Benefit of Requiring a Permit to Remove a Tree in My Own Backyard?

 Roughly a third of all the City’s trees grow on single-family lots.
-Previously most of these trees were unregulated, with no restriction on removal and no requirement for replanting.
-The new tree code lets homeowners easily remove problem trees (those that are dead, dying, diseased, dangerous, nuisance species, or too close to buildings) with the provision that a new tree be replanted to replace the one being removed.
+Before the implementation of Title 11, Portland's Tree Code, most of these trees were unregulated, with no restriction on removal and no requirement for replanting.
+City Code Title 11 lets homeowners easily remove problem trees (those that are dead, dying, diseased, dangerous, nuisance species, or too close to buildings) with the provision that a new tree be replanted to replace the one being removed.
 This will help balance removals with new trees so that the tree canopy in neighborhoods remains in balance, preserving both quality of life as well as property values.